Vegetarian Diet Plan: A 21st-Century Balance of Health and Harmony

 2. What are the different types of vegetarian diets?

-A.: The different types are as follows:
+A.: The main types include:

-• Lacto-vegetarian: Includes dairy, no eggs.
+- Lacto-vegetarian: Includes dairy, no eggs.

-• Ovo-vegetarian: Includes eggs, no dairy.
+- Ovo-vegetarian: Includes eggs, no dairy.

-• Lacto-ovo vegetarian: Includes both dairy and eggs.
+- Lacto-ovo vegetarian: Includes both dairy and eggs.

-• Pescatarian: Includes fish but no other meats.
+- Pescatarian: Includes fish but no other meats.

 3. What foods can vegetarians eat?